UNDER CONSTRUCTION

 January: Two months after all those Ohio generals were elected, a new site was announced for this lunatic asylum, but it was not that attractive asylum that Ohio had already started rebuilding; it was that frightening monstrosity that Dr. Awl had proposed two years earlier, now relocated to the eastern ridge of Sullivant's Hill, overlooking Columbus.

-February: Mayor Meeker's first move was to completely close Columbus's Police Department and fire every constable and marshal.
+February: Mayor Meeker's first move was to close Columbus's Police Department and fire every constable and marshal.
 I found no official reason for this.

 1870